Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Experiment

 \subsection{Measurement procedure}

-Measurements of the fission cross sections of $^{236}$U in the region of neutron energies 0.3 - 500 MeV were carried out relative to the fission cross section of $^{235}$U, which is known with high accuracy in this region of neutron energies and is recommended as fission cross section standard.
-In the range of neutron energies 0.15 – 20 MeV the uncertainty of the $^{235}$U fission cross section is 1.3 - 1.5\%.
-For energies greater than 20 MeV the uncertainty increases from 1.5\% at 20 MeV to 4.8\% at energies close to 200 MeV \cite{Carlson_2018}, and varies within 5 - 7\% in the energy range 300 - 900 MeV \cite{Marcinkevicius_2015}.
+Measurements of the fission cross sections of $^{236}$U in the region of neutron energies 0.3 - 500 MeV were carried out relative to the fission cross section of $^{235}$U, which is known with high accuracy in this region of neutron energies and is recommended as fission cross section standard \cite{Marcinkevicius_2015, Carlson_2018}.
 A general view of the experimental setup and the data acquisition system is shown in Fig.~\ref{f05}.
 This setup is a modified version of the setup previously used for measuring the angular distributions of fission fragments \cite{Vorobyev_2015, Vorobyev_2016, Vorobyev_2018, Vorobyev_2019, Vorobyev_2020, Vorobyev_2020-2}.
 The main features of the new installation are discussed below.

-During the measurements, fission fragments flying out of the target of the studied isotope $^{236}$U and from the target with the reference isotope $^{235}$U were recorded in the same measuring session by an assembly of two position-sensitive detectors (MWPC), which were placed in a cylindrical chamber filled with the working gas isobutane C$_4$H$_{10}$ at a pressure of 8 mbar.
+During the measurements, fission fragments emitted from the target of the studied isotope $^{236}$U and from the target with the reference isotope $^{235}$U were recorded in the same measuring session by an assembly of two position-sensitive detectors (\mbox{MWPCs}), which were placed in a cylindrical chamber filled with the working gas isobutane C$_4$H$_{10}$ at a pressure of 8 mbar.
+The assembly of the \mbox{MWPCs} and targets is located perpendicular to the neutron beam (which can be taken as the Z axis).

-It is worth noting that the main advantages of position-sensitive MWPC, which make them almost an ideal tool for registering fission fragments, are the following: excellent time characteristics --- the full width of the signal at half the height is $\sim$ 16 ns, the registration efficiency is close to unity, high transparency and low energy losses inside the detector, a large registration area, high counting speed, good spatial resolution, insensitivity to $\gamma$-flash, stable operation.
-This made it possible to reliably isolate fission events against the background of such reactions as the natural $\alpha$-activity of the target nucleus and various reactions $(n,x)$ on the target nuclei, substrate and other structural materials of the detector.
-Taking into account the fact that the data acquisition system was organized on the basis of signal form digitizers, it also allowed measurements to be made in the range of 0.3 - 500 MeV neutron energies with almost zero dead time.